lucasvaltl/imrsv.data-documentation/Content.md

 - The leftmost section controls how your data is grouped.
 The data will be grouped along this dimension - think of it like the x axis of your graph.
 - The middle section allows you to add a sub-grouping category.
 Each group created will be sub-grouped using this dimension.
 Sub-groups are displayed as tip-tools when gazing at a data point.
-- The rightmost seciton allows you to select the dimensions that are displayed.
-You can chose which dimensions are displayed and how they are aggregated by clicking the `Count`, `Sum` and `Avg` buttons.
+- The rightmost section allows you to select the dimensions that are displayed.
+You can choose which dimensions are displayed and how they are aggregated by clicking the `Count`, `Sum` and `Avg` buttons.
 Pressing any button visualises the corresponding dimension, and pressing it again deletes said dimension from the visualisation.

 Use these buttons to change how and which data is being displayed - then walk around the graph to see it from different angles.
 This will hopefully allow you to understand the data better and find new patterns between different dimensions.

 ### Changing The Data Loaded

 To change the data you are visualising, just press the `Load Data` button at the top of the UI panel.
-The app will switch to your file picker and you can select a different data set tio visualise.
+The app will switch to your file picker and you can select a different data set to visualise.

 ## Deployment Manual

 ### Application Building / Deployment

 At the time of writing, the application is not yet available in the Windows App Store.
 Therefore, the application needs to be built and deployed on the Hololens device manually.
+To do so you will need to install the following development tools:

+- Unity:
+- Visual Studio:

 The following steps need to be followed:

-1. First the Unity project needs to be loaded using Unity.
-The Unity version used for this proejct was [Unity 2017.1f3]()
+1. First, the Unity project needs to be loaded using Unity.
+The Unity version used for this project was [Unity 2017.1b2]().
+Open the project using the "open project" function in Unity and navigate to the folder where it is stored.
 2. Then the application needs to be built and deployed to the device.
 Just follow the steps outlined [here](https://developer.microsoft.com/en-us/windows/mixed-reality/holograms_100#compile_the_visual_studio_solution).
 Make sure Unity is set up correctly as detailed by the guide.